chen-grace-p4/project02/README.md

     * `-a` or `-activitylog` to view the ACTIVITYLOG.
       * The ACTIVITYLOG stores seven different activities and the time the activity was performed.
 See more details under "Working with Files."
     * If you incorrectly enter one these commands or simply type something random and click `enter`/`return`, you will be alerted to enter a valid command.
-7. If you have better things to do, you may disconnect from the server with `ctrl+c`!
+6. If you have better things to do, you may disconnect from the server with `ctrl+c`!
+    * You can reconnect to the server as long the server is still running.
+Data stored in CHATLOG/ACTIVITYLOG will NOT be deleted by disconnecting.
-8. If you choose to relieve the server of its duties, you may end the server with `ctrl+c`!
+7. If you choose to relieve the server of its duties, you may end the server with `ctrl+c`!
+    * You can restart the server again with a call of `./server`.
+Data stored in CHATLOG/ACTIVITYLOG will NOT be deleted by ending the server.
+8. If you would like to wipe the CHATLOG/ACTIVITYLOG, run `make clean`.
+Then run `make` to rebuild the project and start fresh.

 Have fun!